inductiva/inductiva/inductiva/fluids/wind_tunnel/README.md

 - the object is not re-scaled automatically, so the user must either change the dimensions of the domain or scale the object himself.
 - the required meshing step is automatically done on the backend before the simulation starts with [snappyHexMesh tool](https://www.openfoam.com/documentation/user-guide/4-mesh-generation-and-conversion/4.4-mesh-generation-with-the-snappyhexmesh-utility) of OpenFOAM.

-To test this scenario we make available one example, but users can use their own files, as long as it is in STL or OBJ format.

 The simulation parameters available for the user to configure are:
 - `num_iterations`: Set the maximum number of iterations for the iterative algorithm to converge.
 - `resolution`: Controls the resolution of the meshing that is done prior to the simulation.
 The higher the resolution, the finer the meshing.
-Possibilities: "high", "medium", "low".
+Available options: "high", "medium", "low".

 Moreover, the hardware and interaction are configured with the usual general parameters - `machine_group`, `run_async`, `n_cores`.
 Launching a simulation returns a task object, which can be used to verify the status of the simulation, get the simulation outputs and access post-processing tools.
 See more in the [Tasks section](inductiva/tasks/README.md).